-Ahmed plays a drummer who loses his hearing in Sound of Metal.
-To prepare for the role, he immersed himself in deaf culture — an experience that changed the way he thought about communication.
+Ahmed is nominated for an Oscar for his role as a drummer who loses his hearing in Sound of Metal.
+To prepare for the part, he immersed himself in deaf culture.
+Originally broadcast Dec.
+15, 2020.

 Up for Oscars for two different movies — The Trial of the Chicago 7 and Borat Subsequent Moviefilm -- Cohen says he was influenced by Peter Sellers, Monty Python and French clown Philippe Gaulier.

 The Oscar-nominated film imagines a place where souls are matched with unique passions.
 Pete Docter and Kemp Powers say their movie is meant to challenge conventional notions of success and failure.

 Friday on Political Rewind, we step away from the headlines to have a conversation with one of the most respected and beloved artists to come out of the Atlanta theater community.
 Kenny Leon is a Tony award-winning director of Broadway theater, filmmaker and director of primetime television shows.
 His latest work is Robin Roberts Presents: The Mahalia Jackson Story.